digitaldesigndj/digitaldesigndj.com/src/documents/about.html.md

 ### Fast

-Using Nginx as a webserver and pre-rendering as much content as possible makes this site fast.
+Using Nginx as a webserver, pre-rendering files with docpad, and optimizing client side JavaScript with r.js makes this site fast.
+The max uplink speed of my consumer connection is only 2Mbps.

 ### Low Power

 The site needs to run on my RaspberryPi, so the tech used should be a light as possible.

+### Fun

+Since the site is nice and quick, I have taken the luxury of adding 400ms of delay when you change pages (200ms each for in and out transitions).
+This gives me a chance to do some quick animation (fades) and really set the site experience apart.

 ### JavaScript

 The site is built frontend and back in JavaScript.

-I think its beautiul.
-There are some wierd spots, like 2 different `require` syntaxes for the front and backend.
-But I think its super.
+[NodeJS](http://nodejs.org/) and [NPM](http://npmjs.org) are used to manage scripts on the backend

+I use [AMD](http://en.wikipedia.org/wiki/Asynchronous_module_definition) via [RequireJS](http://requirejs.org) on the client side to mangage dependencies and optimize the final output.

 ### Awesome Developer Enviornment

 **Docpad** allows me to use live-reload and live-preprocessing at the same time.
-It just might have created a monster, unhappy to work in lesser environments (manually reloading... ugh).
-But it sure feels like I am peering into future.
+It works over a websocket, so I can have it running on a tablet, phone and computer ( multiple browsers too ) all at the same time
 <!-- If the site is a little slow, its because my consumer Internet connection will only let me squeeze out about 2 Mbps up.
 The server is also very simple, running an ARM chipset like you would find in a smartphone, but I beleive it's more than powerful enough to saturate the network connection before the hardware starts to hold things up. -->

 ## Double Build Optimization